MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-1-test.md

 -	You have placed your **Azure Translator Text API** service ***Key*** within the **authorizationKey** variable within the ***Translator*** Script.
 -	All the fields in the **Main Camera Inspector Panel** are assigned properly.

-You can test the Immersive Headset by pressing the ***Play*** button in the **Unity Editor**.
+You can test the immersive headset by pressing the ***Play*** button in the **Unity Editor**.
-The App should be functioning through the attached Immersive Headset.
+The App should be functioning through the attached immersive headset.

 > [!WARNING]
 > If you see an error in the Unity console about the default audio device changing, the scene may not function as expected.
-This is due to the way the Mixed Reality portal deals with built-in microphones for headsets that have them.
+This is due to the way the mixed reality portal deals with built-in microphones for headsets that have them.
 If you see this error, simply stop the scene and start it again and things should work as expected.

-### **Step 9 – Build the UWP Solution and Sideload on Local Machine**
+### **Step 10 – Build the UWP Solution and Sideload on Local Machine**

 Everything needed for the Unity section of this project has now been completed, so it is time to build it from Unity.